avivajpeyi/advent_of_code/2020/day1/README.md

 ### Notes:
 Hmmm... first thoughts were to use a greedy algo, but I think that might not work.
 Brute force to generate N^2 list?

+## Task 2

+Using the above example again, the three entries that sum to 2020 are 979, 366, and 675.
+Multiplying them together produces the answer, 241861950.

+In your expense report, what is the product of the three entries that sum to 2020?